futurice/vaskapp-backend/README.md

 Query parameters:

-* `city` Integer.
+* `cityId` Integer.
 If specified, generated feed item show in this city's feed.
 Does nothing when checking into event.

 Body is one of [action objects](#action-objects).